Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

 Human validation data informed scenario design and will be used to iteratively refine model performance and governance thresholds.

 ---
+---

+## Advanced ML Safety Evaluation (Research-Oriented Extensions)

+### Failure Mode Analysis
+We evaluated model behavior under edge-case conditions, including:
+- high stress with low conflict signals
+- conflicting agent outputs
+- borderline escalation thresholds

+Observed failure modes:
+- occasional under-classification in ambiguous moderate-risk states
+- sensitivity to threshold tuning in borderline conditions

+Mitigation strategies include:
+- conservative escalation bias
+- governance override layer ensuring safety under uncertainty

+---

+### Safety Tradeoff (False Negatives vs False Positives)
+The model is intentionally calibrated to prioritize **recall over precision** for escalation decisions, minimizing false negatives in high-risk conditions at the cost of acceptable false positives.
+This reflects safety-critical system design principles, where missed risks are more dangerous than unnecessary escalation.

+---

+### Uncertainty Handling
+Low-confidence predictions are automatically routed to governance escalation pathways.
+This ensures that uncertain model outputs do not result in unsafe autonomous decisions and reinforces human-in-the-loop (HITL) oversight.

+---

+### Generalization & Data Limitations
+The current model is trained on simulated scenario data and may not fully generalize to all real-world mission conditions.
+To mitigate this, all outputs are constrained within the governance layer and validated through human oversight.

+Future work will incorporate:
+- real behavioral data
+- physiological signals
+- multi-mission datasets

+---

+### Human vs Model Alignment (Preliminary)
+Preliminary comparison suggests alignment between model escalation decisions and human-expected responses in high-risk scenarios.
+Formal validation against expert human judgment is planned in upcoming in-person analog astronaut missions.

+---

+### Experimental Framing
+This work represents an initial experimental framework for evaluating governance-constrained AI systems.
+Future work will focus on:
+- controlled validation studies
+- statistical performance analysis
+- IRB-approved real-world deployment

+---

 ## Run the Scenario Runner